CelPyn/shipping/README.md

 # shipping
-This is a repo for a php development zone, used by me for a class.
+This is a docker config for a php development zone, used by me for a class.

 It uses docker containers to build the dev zone.
 The images used are: